 There was thus a high likelihood of the parties being able to significantly and sustainably increase prices or profit margins.
-PVR offered a package of behavioural commitments including price caps to address these concerns, but these were rejected by a majority of the CCI, which considered that such remedies would not adequately replicate the outcomes of a competitive market and would be difficult to formulate, implement and monitor.
+PVR offered a package of behavioural commitments, including price caps, to address these concerns, but these were rejected by a majority of the CCI, which considered that the remedies would not adequately replicate the outcomes of a competitive market and would be difficult to formulate, implement and monitor.
 The CCI then proposed that the parties should divest specified target assets in South Delhi.
 However, in an amendment, PVR proposed exclusion of a narrower range of assets from the scope of the agreement, which the CCI accepted would result in PVR having a lower market share post-combination and in a reduction in market concentration.
 PVR also agreed to a freeze on expansion for five years and not to acquire any direct or indirect influence, ownership or interest over the assets for five years.
 For its part, the seller agreed that the assets would continue to provide effective competition for five years.

 Further, the CCI considered that a proposed cooperation agreement between the parties in relation to the management and operation of multiplex spaces in malls developed by the seller was not integral or necessary to the proposed combination.
 This might lead to exclusive dealing and create barriers to entry for competitors of PVR.
 Consequently, PVR undertook not to sign or execute the cooperation agreement.